How to Grow and Care for Lady Slippers Orchid (Paphiopedilum Orchid) Indoors

 Keiki growth can be triggered by prolonged exposure to high temperature during the final phase of spike growth.

-The keiki can be detached from the mother when about one year old when it has developed 2-3 leaves and 1-3 in. long roots.
+The keiki can be detached from the mother when about one year old when it has developed 2-3 leaves and 1-3 inches long roots.

 Pot the keiki in fresh potting medium and direct the roots downwards and provide support for the keiki.